-This is the portfolio of Tom Jenkins, freelance web developer based in Manchester.
+This is the portfolio of Tom Jardine-McNamara, freelance web developer based in Manchester.
 I bet he promised you coffee and cake.
 Good luck; he hasn't fed me in years.
 In return, I haunt his conscience daily and force him to work on socially responsible website and mobile app projects.
 Strange karma, but there you go.
 Besides, he enjoys it.

 Yours, The Raven